 That's an important thing to learn, and we can help.

-Collecting B2B sales leads is meaningless if you don't have a structured method of collecting payment from those sales.
+Collecting B2B sales leads (see what is B2B sales) is meaningless if you don't have a structured method of collecting payment from those sales.

 We'll run you through the ins-and-outs of B2B payments, the methods used, and software options available to you.

 B2B Payments Definition: What Is a B2B Payment?

 B2B payments are transactions processed between two businesses for exchanged products or services.
 B2B vs. B2C payments are similar, but come in at different intervals and in different amounts.
 B2B payments tend to be for much higher sums and are often split across months or quarters.
 Direct to consumer brands get paid upfront, but in much smaller amounts.

 A B2B payment system is the program a B2B business uses to process payments.
 These systems range in capability, but the best ones come with a few additional features.

 Look for these features:

 - Escrow-type feature.
 This provides a guarantee to the buyer that the product or services they order will be delivered to their satisfaction.
 It also ensures that neither party can break the contract without suffering a penalty.

 - Credit-worthiness tool.
 Many B2B systems provide assessments of buyer credit.
 This allows sellers to limit the credit they offer or feel safer in selling to the buyer.